-According to a report by The Los Angeles Times, five women have accused James Franco of "inappropriate or sexually exploitative behavior."
+According to a report by The Los Angeles Times, five women have accused James Franco of "inappropriate or sexually exploitative behaviour."
 The actor, who won a Golden Globe for The Disaster Artist while wearing a Time's Up pin for sexual harassment awareness, has denied the allegations through his lawyer, and responded to them during an appearance on The Late Show With Stephen Colbert.

 After being unable to name an incident in which he hurt Ally Sheedy, an actress he directed in an off-Broadway play and whom namechecked him on Twitter during the Golden Globes before deleting her tweets, Franco told Colbert: